NRHartFRC/Position-Closed-Loop-PID-Control/README.md

 # Position Closed Loop PID Control
 ![PositionPIDControlTestbench](images/PositionPIDControlTestbench.jpg)
-<figcaption align = "left"><b>Figure 1: Coach Werner's testbench with RoboRio, Sparkmax, potentiometer, and JE-PLG-410</b></figcaption><br>
+<figcaption align = "left"><b>Figure 1: Coach Werner's testbench with RoboRio, Sparkmax, potentiometer, and JE-PLG-410.</b></figcaption><br>

 # Description
-This program exhibits a closed loop PID controller to scontrol the position of a motor.
-There are two different modes/options: manual mode, and analog mode.
-Manual mode
+This program demonstrates a closed loop PID postion controller that controls the position of a 'shuttle' along a lead screw.
+The lead screw is driven by a brushed DC motor using a SparkMax motor controller.
+There are two different modes/options for position control: manual mode, and analog mode.
+Manual mode requires the user to manually type the `Set Rotations` value.
+Analog mode uses real-time data from the analog input channel of the RoboRio using a potentiometer.
+A practical application of this code is to command a motor to a known rotational position and hold it there.

 # Usage
 Set the variables at the beginning of the example to match your setup.